 - Beautification of the area to include trees, picnic tables and shelters.

 - Reconfiguration of Moore Street to create a cul-de-sac on the approach to the crossing.

-- Extension of the Pier Street staff car park and associated asphalt corrector drainage works.
+- Extension of the Pier Street staff car park.

 As a result of the Moore Street level crossing closure, the City of Perth was able to build the Homelessness Hub, which serves as a safe place for those experiencing homelessness in Perth and provides access to key services like meals on wheels, health services and mobile cleaning facilities.